-Solutions for every faced difficulty over the last few months where found – many of them new and unexpected.
-WallPen GmbH registered a total of 15 patents with the help of a leading German patent attorney.
+Solutions for every faced difficulty over the last few months where found – many of them new and unexpected. wallPen registered a total of 15 patents with the help of leading German patent attorneys.

 Setback followed by a stroke of luck

 The Southern European programmer ended his months of work by heading home for Easter vacation, after which he did not return to Germany.
 There was a good reason for this: His program didn’t work.
 After a first shock, Andreas considered this a stroke of luck: Programmer Ramazan Köprülü got in contact with him, became his first serious employee, and ultimately created software that could provide quality printing results.
 Today his code is the backbone of the WallPen.

 The first test print starts.
 The printer is running and moving over the surface – but no ink is flowing.
 Searching for a solution to the problem, Jochen joined the team.
 He turned the right screw and helped create the first successful print.

 The first successful wall print has decorated an old wall chart with a knight in black and white.
 The printer is working exactly like it should!
 The staff is in a state of cautious euphoria.